Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: The discrete model

 where $\mathcal{B}( Z_g )$ is distributed as a Bernoulli random variable with parameter $Z_g$ and $U_g$ is uniformly distributed on $[N]$. $\mathcal{B}( Z_g )$ and $U_g$ are independent, and are drawn independently for each individual in generation $g$.

 \begin{defi}[Graph colouring with extreme event] Fix $N\in\N^*$, $Q_N$ a probability distribution on $\N^*$, the space of types $E$ and a finite measure $\Lambda$ on $[0,1]$.
-Given that the colouring has been constructed until generation $g-1$, that there is an extreme reproductive event at generation $g$, and denoting for $i \in E$ by

-the number of individuals with colour $i$ in generation $g-1$, we have the following colouring for every type $i\in E$ and $v \in V_g$:
+Given that the colouring has been constructed until generation $g-1$, that there is an extreme reproductive event at generation $g$, we have the following colouring for every type $i\in E$ and $v \in V_g$:

 \end{defi}

 Following the previous definitions, the reproduction mechanism thus works as follows when there is an extreme reproductive event: